 1. Find houses that are sold near you

-Look online at how much other houses in your area have sold for.
+It's a good idea to look online at how much other houses in your area have sold for.
 Services like Zoopla can give you an approximate figure for the value of your home.

-Enter your postcode and select 'search'.
+Just enter your postcode and select 'search'.
 You should then see homes in your area along with:

 - When they were last sold